Finance | | Jul 29, 2015

 Held Ransom by Your Email

-Remember when Bruce Willis starred in “Hostage”?
+Remember when Bruce Willis starred in Hostage?
 Well if you don’t, let me tell you about it.
-The main character that Willis plays is a hostage negotiator for the L.A Police.
+Willis plays a hostage negotiator for the L.A Police.
 During the movie, one of his negotiations turns sour, pushing him to leave the force.
-As time goes on, he started to feel as if his life is becoming normal again, until suddenly his family is taken hostage.
-This brings Willis to a point where he needs to decide whether to negotiate or fork up the money.
+Just as he starts to feel like his life is becoming normal again, his family is suddenly taken hostage.
+At that point, Willis needs to decide whether to negotiate or fork up the money.

 Now imagine yourself on your computer receiving an email from a bizarre address.
 You open the email as most people would, but instead of finding that stupid chain message from your social media obsessed friend, you instead find yourself clicking on a ransom note for your online privacy.
 What could make this situation worse you may ask?
 Oh, you’re just being asked to pay in Bitcoin.

 So, what is Bitcoin?
-Bitcoin is an online currency that is untraceable and not associated with the dollar or any currency for that matter.
-In 2009, an anonymous creator released this horrific creature into cyberspace leaving all doomed.
-Within the last two (2) years, the online currency has been spreading like wildfire having won major investments from Goldman Sachs and the New York Stock Exchange.
+Bitcoin is an online currency that is untraceable and not associated with the dollar, or any currency for that matter.
+Within the last two (2) years, the online currency has been spreading like wildfire, having won major investments from Goldman Sachs and the New York Stock Exchange.
+In 2009, an anonymous creator released emails that capture your private information into cyberspace, leaving all who opened them doomed.

 Most of you are probably sitting around thinking this could never happen to you, but several people, along with companies, have been held hostage.
 DDE4BC is one of the major email addresses that a certain criminal or criminals use to threaten and overwhelm company websites with message traffic unless a Bitcoin payment is made.
 Victims say that they were asked to pay around $10,000 in order for the attack to stop.